ludovicmoncla/python-unitex-cassys/README.md

 Functions for converting Treetagger and Stanza formats will be available soon.

-The code available in this repository is working with a unitex pipeline composed of two cascades of transducers:
+The code available in this repository is working with a Unitex pipeline composed of two cascades of transducers:
 * analysis.csc
 * synthesis.csc

 ### Analysis cascade

+The analysis cascade is the core of the annotation process, it executes a sequence of transducers which annotate elements in a specific order.
+The annotations added by transducers can be reused as patterns in the next transducers of the cascade.
+The POS tagset used in patterns shoud be adapted depending the POS tagger used in input.

 ### Synthesis cascade

+The synthesis cascade transforms the output of the first cascade (XML-CasSys) into the valid XML markup language following the annotation tagset defined in the analysis cascade.